jsanti1975on/jas.digital.tools/math-is-fun/more-math/study-directory/01-Security-Basics/work-cited.md

 ==========================(100)===================================================================|
 # Stop Point: End of Current Section

-I will continue the current section and am now preparing to begin a **Capture the Flag (CTF)** challenge.
+I will continue the current section and now preparing to begin a **Capture the Flag (CTF)** challenge.

 ==========================(100)===================================================================|